kuchedav/medirec/Readme.md

   * tf-idf (fast)
   * BERT (advanced)

-In the code is as well the function for Word2Vec but it is not used in the application.
+The code contains as well the function for Word2Vec but it is not used in the application.

 ## Binary Classification
-For classification we compare many different classifiers.
+For classification we compare a variety of classifiers.

 Simple classifiers
 * Nearest Neighbors